A link to reset your password has been sent to your email

 This listing has one of the 10 most popular offers available in The Americas & Caribbean

 Hop in the saddle and explore the deep, wild forests of Banff!
+This is Banff Trail Riders ultimate trip, which completes a circle ride visiting all three of their camps with stunning day rides over high alpine passes and visiting alpine lakes.
 The experienced guides make this tent trip easy and comfortable, so you can relax and focus on the jaw-dropping scenery around you.
 As you ride down the spectacular trails, your guide will weave entertaining tales of the history of Canada’s rugged backcountry and what it was like to live and work in the great Canadian West.
 You’ll also learn about the diverse wild creatures that call this unspoiled mountain paradise home.

-The tour includes two nights accommodation at Stoney Creek Camp and three nights at Flints Camp.
+The tour includes two nights accommodation at Stoney Creek Camp, two nights at Flints Camp and one night at Mystic Valley Camp.
 The accommodation is based on double occupancy room and a single room supplement is available for an additional fee.
 Each campsite has six A-frame canvas tents set on a raised wooden platform.
 Each tent has two single cots and a stove.
 All camps are fully catered and include live-in cooks who all love to show off their backcountry culinary skills.
 You can gather inside the big kitchen tent to dine on succulent steak or chicken.
 There’s plenty of table space inside too, including room for card games when the sun goes down.
 Each campsite is surrounded by an electric fence that keeps curious critters out and there are meticulously cleaned outhouses.
 Crystal clear water is supplied by nearby glacial streams, which is then filtered for drinking.